 9. Avoid arguments based on methodologies and differences in approaches and never believe that I have perfected my understanding of the deen

-Understanding deen is the most difficult and serious task that each one of us has to undertake personally.
+Understanding deen is the most challenging and serious task that each one of us has to undertake personally.
 It is we who would be accountable for what we believe.
-Our identity comes from our understanding of the deen in our attitude and practices.
-We have to return to the Quran to understand that identity and approach the whole literature from that perspective.
+Our identity comes from our understanding of the deen in our attitudes and practices.
+We have to return to the Quran to understand that identity and approach the literature from that perspective.

-Those who use the terms such as munkar hadith (rejectors of hadith) often trivialize the deen.
+Those who use the terms such as Munkar hadith (rejectors of hadith) often trivialize the deen.
 No one claiming to be a Muslim can dare to reject the sayings and actions of the Prophet.
-But the responsibility of what is attributed to the prophet and what is accurate and not accurate is wholly ours.
+But the responsibility to identify what is accurate and not accurate is wholly ours.

-For a long time, we have put our efforts in defining people based on our images and subjective understanding of the deen.
-We must understand that each one of us is sincere in our deen and wants to understand the truth as revealed to the Prophet.
+For a long time, we have focused on defining people based on our images and subjective understanding of the deen.
+We must understand that each of us is sincere in our deen and wants to understand the truth as revealed to the Prophet.
 We will offer a better example of living the Quran if we acknowledge the efforts of each towards that goal without name-calling and insulting others.
-After all we must realize that each one of us is responsible for our actions and understanding.
-In the words of the Quran; “Say: "Shall I seek for (my) Cherisher other than Allah, when He is the Cherisher of all things (that exist)?
+After all, we must realize that each one of us is responsible for our actions and understanding.
+In the words of the Quran, "Say: "Shall I seek for (my) Cherisher other than Allah, when He is the Cherisher of all things (that exist)?
 Every soul draws the meed of its acts on none but itself: no bearer of burdens can bear the burden of another.
 Your goal, in the end, is towards Allah.
 He will tell you the truth of the things wherein you disputed.
 (6:164)